How to hostel in 2020

 - We may also ask you a few questions about symptoms and travel history.
 Guests experiencing Covid-19 symptoms will not be accommodated.
-We also cannot accommodate travelers subject to mandatory quarantine requirements or those who have arrived in Canada within the previous 14 days
+We also cannot accommodate travelers who need to self-isolate, who are subject to mandatory quarantine requirements or those who have arrived in Canada within the previous 14 days.

 - You’ll receive a check-in slip with your assigned room and bed (if you’re in a shared room) and more helpful info about the hostel.

 - (updated: February 27th, 2021): We are currently not offering any dorm style accommodation.
 If you want to book a dorm for later this year, give us a call (250.725.3443 or email us).
 We will reopen our dorms as soon as the PHO deems it safe again.